alex-bellon/wikipedia/README.md

 [Fata Morgana](https://en.wikipedia.org/wiki/Fata_Morgana_(mirage)) - a complex form of superior mirage that is seen in a narrow band right above the horizon.

+[Immovable ladder](https://en.wikipedia.org/wiki/Status_Quo_(Jerusalem_and_Bethlehem)#Immovable_ladder) - Some consider the so-called immovable ladder[c] under the window of the Church of the Holy Sepulchre to be a visible symbol of the alleged inactivity the Status Quo imposes.

 [Lost work](https://en.wikipedia.org/wiki/Lost_work) - a document, literary work, or piece of multimedia produced some time in the past, of which no surviving copies are known to exist.

+[Matrix digital rain](https://en.wikipedia.org/wiki/Matrix_digital_rain) - the computer code featured in the Matrix series.
+The falling green code is a way of representing the activity of the virtual reality environment of the Matrix on screen.

 [Smoot](https://en.wikipedia.org/wiki/Smoot) - a nonstandard, humorous unit of length created as part of an MIT fraternity prank.
 It is named after Oliver R. Smoot, a fraternity pledge to Lambda Chi Alpha, who in October 1958 lay down repeatedly on the Harvard Bridge (between Boston and Cambridge, Massachusetts) so that his fraternity brothers could use his height to measure the length of the bridge.